[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Mulan [scolds]: How many times have I told you already that I will eat

 whatever everyone else eats.
-Take this food and give it to the sick and
+Take this food and give it to the sick

 wounded soldiers to eat.